HW-PlayersPatch/Development/Vaygr_Changes_Prop.md

 ## Nerfs

 ### Improved Manufacturing (Carriers)
 *One of the most oppressive aspects of facing a Vaygr player is attempting to keep up with their production.
 Vaygr have the fastest building and cheapest carriers in the game, which is a core tenet of their playstyle - however, the decision of 'carrier or not to carrier' is largely answered for the Vaygr player by the presence of a cheap, easy-access upgrade which they can use to superdrive their production even further.
+Since Vaygr will almost always have **more** carriers, this upgrade will naturally effect more ships.
+This, in tandem with its easy access, is too overbearing to deal with.
 (FYI, all imp. manufacturing upgrades are a 1.3x multiplier)*
 * **Cost up:** `1500 => 2000 (+33%)`
 * **Research time up:** `100 => 120 (+20%)`
 ### Scouts